 Dividends paid by a company listed on the DSE are subject to 5% WHT (regardless of whether they are paid to a resident or non-resident).

-Interest income is treated as income from investment.
 The term 'interest' is defined as payment for the use of money and includes payment made or accrued under a debt obligation that is not a repayment of capital, as well as any gain realised by way of a discount, premium, swap payment, or similar payment.

 The term 'royalty' means any payment made by the lessee under a lease of an intangible asset and includes payments for: